robocomp/robocomp/doc/components.md

 };
 ```

-**CDSL** stands for "Component Definition Specific Language" and allows the user to specifiy its name, accesible interfaces, communication connections, target language and other available modules or libraries that you want to include in the building scripts.
+**CDSL** stands for "Component Definition Specific Language" and allows the user to specify its name, accessible interfaces, communication connections, target language and other available modules or libraries that you want to include in the building scripts.

 ```cpp
 import "/robocomp/interfaces/IDSLs/DifferentialRobot.idsl";